tommy-urban-media/lachvegas/wp-content/plugins/wp-ultimate-exporter/readme.txt

 Donate link: https://www.paypal.me/smackcoders
 Tags: WordPress exporter, wp exporter, CSV, exporter, all export, export Requires at least: 4.4
-Tested up to: 4.8.1
+Tested up to: 5.0.1
+Requires PHP: 5.2.4 or above
-Stable tag: 1.4
+Stable tag: 1.4.2
-Version: 1.4
+Version: 1.4.2
 Author: smackcoders
 Author URI: http://profiles.wordpress.org/smackcoders/
 License: GPLv2 or later

-WP Ultimate Exporter is a tool for exporting all the imported Post, Page and Custom Posts as CSV.
+WP Ultimate Exporter is an export tool to export all your Post, Page and Custom Posts data as CSV.

 == Description ==

 WP Ultimate Exporter enables to export Post, Page and Custom Posts as CSV files.
-The various filter options are available to ease up the export process to export only minimum precise data.
+The various filter options are available to ease up the export process & to export only minimum precise data.
 The files are exported based on the filter settings opted by the user as per need.
 The filters enable to export the files imported by specific author, with specified delimiters and status in a specific period of time.

 Please show your support for WP Ultimate Exporter by giving it a [rating](https://wordpress.org/support/view/plugin-reviews/wp-ultimate-exporter?rate=5#postform) :)

 = Highlights =
-* Easy export in simple steps.
+* Easy export in two simple steps.
 * Post, page and any custom post export available
 * Can export any custom fields along with post types
 * Export data with auto delimiters and forced quotes to avoid conflicts
 * Export data for the specific period of time using date filter
 * Export data based on specific post status
 * Export data by specific authors

-= Latest Update =
-* Export data based on specific inclusions,
-* User can include or exclude attributes by their name like post status, title, content etc.

 If you need an import tool, you can check on our [WP Ultimate CSV Importer](https://www.smackcoders.com/wp-ultimate-csv-importer-pro.html/?utm_source=WpOrg&utm_medium=Readme&utm_campaign=ListingTraffic)